Erika J. Eliason

 email: jessicamadden “at” ucsb.edu

-Claire is a third-year undergraduate in CCS biology.
+Claire is a fourth-year undergraduate in CCS biology.
 Her passion is marine biology, and she is interested in the interactions between the physiology and ecology of local fish, particularly in the context of global climate change.

 email: claire_anderson “at” ucsb.edu